taoza/documentation/docs/application-development-guide.md

 <TabItem value="php">

 Because Activities are reentrant, only a single stub can be used for multiple Activity invocations.
-The follow code creates an Activity with a `ScheduleToStartTimeout` set to 10 seconds.
+The following code creates an Activity with a `ScheduleToStartTimeout` set to 10 seconds.

 ```php
 // Creating a stub for the activity.